Sadman-Ilham/NG-Login/README.md

 Just a login app

 #### Features
-- A user can signin to the system by providing necessary information
+- A user can sign up for the system by providing necessary information
 - Registered user can login into the system by providing username and password
 - User can view his/her personal information if authentication is successful